kendfss/license/README.md

+license
+---

-`license` is a command line tool to create LICENSE files.
+a command line tool to create LICENSE files.

 It provides good defaults for name and year on license (customizable if needed), and it supports all license types listed on the [GitHub Licenses API](https://developer.github.com/v3/licenses/) and a few more.
 The license templates used by this program were copied from the GitHub Licenses API, when available.